Christmas in July

 If you prefer to do your own thing just celebrate at home.
-In sense that’s what most people do, celebrate at home.
 This might seem like a good idea at first except think of the work involved.
 Maybe just dinner with a Christmas flavour to it will suffice.
 Hope you get lots of nice presents

 Cool Yule – Darling Harbour

 Ok, I know it’s not called Christmas but there is a Yule in the name (short for Yuletide I believe) and we are promised a ‘winter wonderland’ including ice-skating and lots of cool yule fun.
 Cool Yule is where in Christmas in July ends its retreat out of Sydney and fights back.

 Captain Cook cruises attempts to conjure up a little bit of the old magic of a July Xmas with a ‘High Tea’ of treats, pink bubbles and Sydney Harbour views.

 If you aren’t all that keen on High Tea afloat you could just ‘High Tea’ it on land.

 It is Christmas in July at Tobruk Sheep Station north west of Sydney.
 An hour’s drive will bring closer to nature and Christmas if not the true nature of Christmas.
 It might seem like a long way to go despite the delicious traditional Christmas food, bush poetry, billy tea and damper, sheep shearing (of course), mustering, whip cracking, ducks, boomerangs and a huge amount of fun and laughter.
 So actually no, it doesn’t seem like too far to go at all.
 Follow the link to book for your place for Christmas at Tobruk in July.
 Dress ‘daggy‘ I wonder? 🙂